QuietMisdreavus/quietmisdreavus.net/hire-me.md

 ## rust

-Sort of parallel to job #2 was when i got into the Rust community.
+Parallel to job #2 was when i got into the Rust community.
 I'd been interested in Rust for a while, but hadn't really jumped into learning the language before this.
 The new surroundings let me focus some extra energy onto getting started.
 I started writing [a Twitter library][egg-mode] in 2016 as a learning project.

 [egg-mode]: https://github.com/egg-mode-rs/egg-mode